 Lawrence University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Lawrence University?

-No, Lawrence University is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+No, Lawrence University is test optional, so you can make the call whether to submit your ACT or SAT scores.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If your scores are average or below average, you it might make sense to leave them out of your application..